testcontainers/testcontainers-go/docs/contributing.md

 # Contributing

-We follow the same one used by [testcontainers-java check it out](https://www.testcontainers.org/contributing/).
+We follow the same guidelines used by testcontainers-java - please [check them out](https://www.testcontainers.org/contributing/).

 ## Troubleshooting Travis